Mixed memories in Hopfield networks: Introduction

-The theorems below give sufficient conditions on the growth rate of $M\equiv M(N)$ for mixed memories to be exact local minima of the energy function, asymptotically, for three models: the classical, the dense and the modern Hopfield models.
-For the first two models, this condition differs only by a multiplicative constant from the condition for the original patterns to be exact local minima.
-For the latter, it differs in the constant governing the exponential growth.
+The theorems below give sufficient conditions on the growth rate of $M\equiv M(N)$ for mixed memories to be local minima of the energy function, asymptotically, for three models: the classical, the dense and the modern Hopfield models.
+Having stated these results, the obtained conditions are then compared to the known conditions for original patterns to be local minima.

+Remember that $n$ is independent of $N$.
+Furthermore, a vector $m\in \MM_{n,F}$ is an $M$-dimensional vector with $n$ non-zero components (see \eqv(1.2.1.8) and \eqv(1.2.1.15)).